scaleoutsystems/fedn/README.rst

 Core Features
 =============

--  **Scalable and resilient.** FEDn enables multiple aggregation servers (combiners) to divide up the work to coordinate clients and aggregate models.
-This makes the framework able to scale to large numbers of clients.
+-  **Scalable and resilient.** FEDn enables multiple aggregation servers to share the work to coordinate clients and aggregate models.
+This makes the framework scalable to large numbers of clients.
-   The server-side is able to seamlessly recover from failure, making for robust deployment in production scenarios.
-FEDn is robust in asynchronous federated learning scenarios, seamlessly handling clients that connects and drops out during training.
+   The system is able to seamlessly recover from failure, enabling robust deployment in production.
+FEDn also handles asynchronous federated learning scenarios, where clients connect and drop out during training.

 -  **Security**.
-FL clients do not have to open any ingress ports.
-The framework is built using secure industry standard communication protocols and supports token-based authentication for FL clients.
+FL clients do not have to open any ingress ports, enabling real-world deployments in a wide range of settigs.
+Further, FEDn is implemented using secure industry standard communication protocols and supports token-based authentication for FL clients.

 -  **Track events and training progress in real-time**.
 Extensive event logging and distributed tracing helps developers monitor experiments in real-time, facilitating troubleshooting and auditing.
-   Tracking and model validation data can easily be retrieved using the API enabling development of custom dashboards and visualizations.
+   Machine learning validation metrics from clients can be retrieved using the API, enabling flexible analysis of federated experiments.

 -  **ML-framework agnostic**.
 FEDn is compatible with all major ML frameworks.
 Examples for Keras, PyTorch and scikit-learn are available out-of-the-box.

 -  **Deploy your FL project to production on FEDn Studio**.
-Users can develop their FL use-case in a local development environment and then deploy it to production on FEDn Studio.
-FEDn Studio provides the FEDn server-side as a managed service.
+Users can develop a FL use-case in a local development environment, and then deploy it to production on FEDn Studio.
+FEDn Studio provides the FEDn server-side as a managed service on Kubernetes.
 A web application provides an intuitive UI for orchestrating runs, visualizing and downloading results, and manage FL client tokens.

-Getting started
+Getting started with the SDK
 ===============

 The best way to get started with the FEDn SDK is to take the quickstart tutorial: